Auxilium (AUX) Price Tops $0.0004 on Exchanges

-Auxilium (AUX) traded up 1.8% against the dollar during the 24 hour period ending at 23:00 PM ET on June 25th.
-Auxilium has a total market capitalization of $54,160.94 and $6,108.00 worth of Auxilium was traded on exchanges in the last 24 hours.
-One Auxilium coin can currently be purchased for approximately $0.0004 or 0.00000002 BTC on popular exchanges.
-Over the last week, Auxilium has traded 17.8% higher against the dollar.
+Auxilium (AUX) traded down 15.4% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on June 26th.
+Auxilium has a market capitalization of $50,847.31 and approximately $7,423.00 worth of Auxilium was traded on exchanges in the last day.
+One Auxilium coin can currently be purchased for about $0.0004 or 0.00000002 BTC on exchanges.
+In the last seven days, Auxilium has traded down 4% against the U.S. dollar.

 - XIO (XIO) traded flat against the dollar and now trades at $0.24 or 0.00000656 BTC.